 Selvanathan Tharsan (Junior Researcher & Program Officer) is an experienced field researcher in areas including land and women’s rights.
 Tharsan joined ACPR in June 2017 and currently assists with field research, documentation and coordination of capacity-building projects.
 Tharshan is also a part of Vellamai and volunteers with Women’s Action Network.

-Kirthika Umasuthan is a law student at Osgoode Hall Law School, and a MBA student at Schulich School of Business at York University in Toronto, Canada.
-She has been interning for ACPR since May working on several projects including the “Stories of Resilience”.
+Kirthika Umasuthan (Intern) is a law student at Osgoode Hall Law School, and a MBA student at Schulich School of Business at York University in Toronto, Canada.
+She interned for Adayalaam Centre for Policy Research this past summer working on several projects including the “Stories of Resilience,” and is continuing that internship virtually.
 She previously spent 10 months working at Suriya Women’s Development Centre and the Church of American Ceylon Mission in Batticaloa.
 She completed her undergraduate thesis on the nexus between conflict and tourism in

 tsunami-impacted villages in Batticaloa.